 - The later Armacham levels in First Encounter Assault Recon suffer from this, especially the last one, where most of the enemies are Attack Drones that are armed with highly damaging lasers, are hard to hit, take a load of ammo to kill, and don't give any ammo back.

 - Nearly every stage in Resident Evil 4 ran on this, but if you are low on supplies by the Island, lord help you.
 Doubly so on Professional difficulty.
 This also goes for other Resident Evil games, as well as Survival Horror in general, especially Code Veronica, where there is simply not enough ammo to kill everything.
 Fortunately, the knife is actually useful.
 Resident Evil 0 in Hard mode is noteworthy as well, where it is best to run from a fight if possible.

 - The Body of the Many in System Shock 2 may not actually be this to a well-prepared player, but it sure believes that it is, as at one point it taunts you about your dwindling resources.

 - The Divide from Fallout: New Vegas: Lonesome Road.
-Enemies include Marked Men, Deathclaws, and Tunnelers, all of which level scale with the player, ammo, food, and water supplies are few and far between, and the only shop is the Commissary, whose stock is also rather limited.
+Enemies include Marked Men, Deathclaws, and Tunnelers, all of which scale their level with the player; ammo, food, and water supplies are few and far between; and the only shop is the Commissary, whose stock is also rather limited.
 Expect to return to the main Wasteland a few times to restock.
 The other DLC's are potentially worse, as you are locked in until you complete the main quest.
-Honest Hearts requires you to decrease your inventory weight to 100 pounds before entering, Dead Money strips you of all your Wasteland equipment, and Old World Blues combines scarce supplies with Respawning Enemies.
+Honest Hearts requires you to decrease your inventory weight to at maximum 100 pounds before enteringnote , Dead Money strips you of all your Wasteland equipmentnote , and Old World Blues combines scarce supplies with Respawning Enemiesnote .